Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 >**NOTE:** The performance number might vary depending on the CPU machine and workload activity at that time.

-The above command computes the score for 100,000 documents (1.39 GB) in this application.
-The execution time for this application is 4.112 seconds.
-The throughput is as follows:
+The above command computes the score for 100,000 documents, amounting to 1.39 GBytes of data.
+The execution time is 4.112 seconds and throughput is computed as follows:

 Throughput = Total data/Total time = 1.39 GB/4.112s = 338 MB/s

 ## Profiling the Application

-To improve the performance of the application, you need to identify bottlenecks in this application where the application is spending majority of the time.
+To improve the performance, you need to identify bottlenecks where the application is spending the majority of the total running time.

 As we can see from the execution times in the previous step, the applications spends 89% of time in calculating the hash function and 11 % of the time in computing the document score.

 ## Evaluating What Code is a Good Fit for the FPGA

-The algorithm can be divided into two sections:

-* Computing the hash function of the words and creating output flags.

-* Computing document scores based on output flags from the above step.

 ### Compute Hash Function & Output Flags